 Clinical work with individual clients:

-REACH peers work with students who are already clients of a therapist in the CAPS office (often clients of the peer's clinical supervisor).
-Generally, peers meet with clients once per week for 30-50 minutes teaching them skills and practicing the skills with the client.
+REACH Peers work with students who are already clients of a therapist in the CAPS office.
+Generally, peers meet with clients once per week for 30-50 minutes teaching and practicing the skills with the client.
 These skills can include progressive muscle relaxation and other forms of stress management, mindfulness, distress tolerance, emotional regulation, time management, and interpersonal effectiveness.
 Peers will plan specific interventions in consultation with their supervisor.
-Each session will be documented and placed in the client's file.

-These projects are major events, often directed at the whole campus, which concerns some aspect of wellness or mental health.
-These have included Depression Screening, Stress Bust, Body Image Awareness, Healthy Relationships Panel, and Alcohol Screening.
-Generally, one peer is the lead person to organize the event (with support from CAPS staff or other student services offices) all peers will be expected to take a role supporting that effort.
+These projects are major events, often directed at the whole campus, which concern some aspect of wellness or mental health.
+These have included Depression Screening, Stress Bust, Body Acceptance Fair, Healthy Relationships Panel, and Alcohol Screening.
+Generally, two-three peers choose to team up to organize the event (with support from CAPS staff and other student services offices) and all peers take a role supporting every outreach project.